univention/univention-corporate-server/doc/developer-reference/misc.rst

 A UDP port can be tested with the following command: :samp:`nmap {HOSTNAME} -sU -p {PORT(s)}`

 .. code-block:: console
-   :caption: Using :program:`nmap` for firewal port testing
+   :caption: Using :program:`nmap` for firewall port testing
    :name: misc:firewall-testing

    $ nmap 192.0.2.100 -p 400